BlackHC/mnist_by_zip/README.md

 In machine learning, we want to solve problems like recognizing hand-written digits in the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
 Using probability theory, we can express this as finding the digit class that maximizes the probability of the test image being of that class given the information in our dataset.

 Information theory is concerned with encoding information.
-An important result is that given a probability distribution that tells us how often or likely certain events $x$ occur, there is an optimal encoding.
-The more likely an event, the fewer bits it will use in this encoding.
+An important result is that given a probability distribution that tells us how often or likely certain events occur, there is an optimal encoding: the more likely an event, the fewer bits will be used in this encoding.

 In the case of hand-written digits, we can look at 10 different probability distributions: one for each class of digits.
 We then want to find the class that has minimal encoding length for a given image.